-It’s likely you’ll have questions about your stay or any future bookings you’re considering during this time.
-While the situation is changing all the time, here are our recommendations for what to do if you’ve booked a stay at a Sawday’s special place.
+It’s likely you’ll have questions about your stay or any future bookings.
+While the situation is changing, here are our recommendations for what to do if you’ve booked a stay at a Sawday’s special place.

 Can I still go on my UK holiday?

 The wellbeing of our guests and owners is the most important thing to us.
 Where you are travelling from, and where you are staying and when will all determine whether you can take your holiday as planned.
 You can find the latest advice and restrictions for England here, for Scotland here, and for Northern Ireland here.

 Can I still go on my European holiday?

 For future European bookings please check the current FCO advice, please also be aware that England has requirements for those entering the country from lists of red, amber and green countries.

 If you have booked an international stay and the current FCO advice is not to travel to that region, your travel insurance should provide you with a full refund.
 Please check your policy.

 You will also need to consider any new requirements for travel to the EU since Brexit.